 6. Verify the position of the handle on the transceiver.
-If the transceiver is in a top slot, the handle should be in the upright position, as shown in Figure 75.
+If the transceiver is in a top slot, the handle should be in the upright position, as shown in Figure 75 on page 140.
 If the transceiver is in a bottom slot, the handle should be in the down position.